Free Time Calculator - Master Time Management & Calculations

 • SecondThe base unit of time in the International System of Units (SI).

 • Minute60 seconds.
-Derived from ancient Babylonian's sexagesimal system.
+Derived from ancient Babylonian sexagesimal system.

 • Hour60 minutes or 3,600 seconds.
 Divides the day into 24 equal parts.